hupe1980/scan4log4shell/README.md

 ```

 ### Custom Payload
-If you specify a file with self-created payloads.
-You can use the following placeholders for the callback address and resource:
+If you specify a file with custom payloads, you can use the following placeholders for callback address and resource:
 - {{ .CADDR }}
 - {{ .Resource }}